Upper Gastrointestinal Series

 What is an upper gastrointestinal series?

-An upper gastrointestinal series is an imaging test of your esophagus, stomach, and
+An upper gastrointestinal (GI) series is an imaging test of your esophagus, stomach,

-first part of your small intestine (duodenum).
-The test is done with X-rays after
+and the first part of your small intestine (duodenum).
+The test is done with X-rays

-you swallow a special beverage.
-The beverage contains a barium contrast.
+after you swallow a special drink.
+The drink contains a barium contrast.
+This makes

 A test of just the back of your mouth and throat (pharynx) and esophagus is called

 a swallow.
 It's called a barium swallow if barium is used.
 It's called a Gastrografin

 swallow if a different type of contrast dye (diatrizoic acid) is used.
 This contrast

 Fluoroscopy is also used during an upper GI series.
 Fluoroscopy lets the radiologist

 see the barium as it moves through your upper GI tract.
 It's like an X-ray “movie."